orkhanahmadov/spreadsheet-translations

 php artisan vendor:publish --provider="Orkhanahmadov\SpreadsheetTranslations\SpreadsheetTranslationsServiceProvider"

-Config file contains following parameters:
+The config file contains the following parameters:

 Usage